LEVEL 4

 Additional Topics: Talking about sexual intimacy in the therapy room, attachment theory, time-limited counselling, and pre-trial therapy.

 Counselling Young People Module - Towards the end of Year 1 of the diploma course at NCCS, students will also complete a 10-week module related to working with children and young people.
 This course is mapped across to Stage 1 of the “BACP Counselling Children and Young People Training Curriculum”.
 This module will provide students with the basic skills and competencies to begin working with children and/or young people.
 This will also provide students with a starting point should they wish to continue working towards a qualification in counselling children and/or young people once they have completed the Level 4 diploma at NCCS.
+Should you wish to complete a placement counselling young people, you won't be able to begin this until you have completed the assessment this module.

 Learning Outcome 1 – Working ethically, safely and professionally as a counsellor